lpod/lpod-docs/level1-introduction.rst

 their particular role.
 For example ``set_header()`` is provided with ODF master pages, because a header is an extension of a page style element, while ``set_background()`` is available with objects where a background definition makes sense (such as page layouts or paragraph styles).
+Remember that all the generic methods available for any element are introduced in the lpOD "level0" documentation chapter.

 Common element-specific functions and methods